 So let's go through a little bit of a description of how they work and then we'll go through the scanner and see how to test them.

-With the tool hooked up to our vehicle, a Toyota Rav4 for this example, we'll go in to the Guided Component Tests menu, to the Fuel Injection System, and there it is – Air/Fuel Ratio Sensor.
+We'll go in to the Guided Component Tests menu, to the Fuel Injection System, and there it is – Air/Fuel Ratio Sensor.

 The sensor contains a pumping cell and a reference cell separated by a porous diffusion gap.
 So basically it's like two oxygen sensors together in a sandwich.

-The purpose of the pumping cell is to let oxygen into or out of that reference cell, depending on whether it's needed or not.
+The purpose of the pumping cell is to let oxygen in to or out of that reference cell, depending on whether it's needed or not.

 The computer is always trying to keep that reference cell at a lambda value of one or a metric which would be 14.7 to one air/fuel ratio.